Home

 By the time you get home, your chiles have steamed in the bag and are ready to peel and clean.

-You can roast green chiles easily at home, over the burners of a gas stove, or on a grill.
+You can roast green chiles easily at home, over the burners of a gas stove, on a grill, or in a table-top chile roaster.
 Thick-walled, fresh green chiles can go right on the coals for a deeper roasted flavor.

 Holding the tip of a split chili upside-down between the thumb and forefinger of one hand, make a “V” with the forefinger and middle finger of the other hand—one finger inside the chile, and one finger outside—and use a downward swipe to strip most of the seeds into the bowl, along with any juices that run out of the chile.

 If the chiles are too hot, strip out some of the membrane where the seeds were.
-Capsaicin is concentrated in seed membranes.
+Capsaicin is concentrated in seed membranes and seeds.

 Open the chiles out and stack them flat, one on top of another, on a cutting board.
 Slice the mass lengthwise in 1/4”-3/8” slices, then crosswise to form dice.
 Strain the seeds out of the roasted chile juice and add the juice to your sauce.